ak-rajan/db-migrate-cli/Readme.md

 - 📁 The file is stored in the directory specified by `migrationDir`.
 - ⏰ The file name includes a timestamp and is in snake case.
+- 🛠️ The migration file will include sections for both applying and rolling back changes using actual SQL queries.

 **Example:**
 ```bash